EdTech: End-to-End Mobile App 2025

 Iterations from usability testing included the following:

-Enlarge the size and scale of the Creature Cards in both the carousel and full-size screen
+• Users had a hard time reading the smaller font on the Creature Cards, so I enlarged the size and scale of the cards in both the carousel and full-size screens

 Many strictly educational games are aimed at younger users, and games for older players are not educational in the traditional sense, nor is that their mission.
 Older kids (between the ages of 8-13) value creativity and competition.
 They value socializing with their friends and other players.
 They enjoy being challenged.
 I kept all of this in mind when developing this end-to-end mobile app, which is an educational version of “Pokemon Go.”
 Instead of rote learning, kids are learning in the context of gaming, with all of the familiar elements that make online games so popular.